akumarujon/offline-posting/README.md

 ```bash
 https://github.com/akumarujon/offline-posting
 ```
-CD to the directory and run the file `mod.ts`:
+Move to the directory and run the file `mod.ts`:
 ```bash
 cd offline-posting
 deno run -A mod.ts